VibraForge: A Scalable Prototyping Toolkit For Creating Spatialized Vibrotactile Feedback Systems: Technical Evaluation

 \subsection{Waveform Approximation}

 Because vibration units are controlled via discrete UART commands rather than continuous audio signals, one might worry that this would reduce the expressivity of the vibration waveform delivered through the units.
-Here we show that by utilizing high-bandwidth communication (DR2), VibraForge was capable of approximating audio signals and creating similar feedback.
-We used standard vibration waveforms from VibViz \cite{seifi2015vibviz}, converted them from WAV files to HAPTIC files through Meta Haptics Studio \cite{oculus2023haptics}, and sent them to the GUI Editor.
-The editor automatically converted the haptic files to a sequence of vibration commands that were used to drive a vibration unit.
-We then measured the acceleration of the vibration unit and compared it with the original audio envelope.
-The results showed that they were closely approximated to each other (Figure \ref{fig:sec4_acc_command_pair}).
+By utilizing high-bandwidth communication (DR2), VibraForge was capable of approximating audio signals and creating similar feedback.
+To demonstrate this, we used standard vibration waveforms from VibViz \cite{seifi2015vibviz}, converted them from WAV files to HAPTIC files using Meta Haptics Studio \cite{oculus2023haptics}, and sent them to the GUI Editor for conversion into a sequence of vibration commands to drive a vibration unit.
+After measuring the acceleration of the vibration unit and comparing it to the original audio envelope, both measurements closely approximated each other (Figure \ref{fig:sec4_acc_command_pair}).